otaviopetry/semana-omnistack/README.md

 # semana-omnistack
-Repository for the crash course Semana Omnistack (Node + React + React native) by Rocketseat
+Repository for the course Semana Omnistack (Node + React + React native) by Rocketseat